Transitional Kindergarten (TK)

 Please note that while California as a whole is rolling out TK in phases, the Pacific School board has decided to accept all students in the entire 12 month age class into TK without waiting for the full roll-out.
 Therefore some students will be age-eligible for TK at Pacific School who are not age-eligible for TK at some other districts.

-Assuming space is available, TK students can attend Pacific Preschool from 8:15-11:20.
+2023-24: On a space-available basis, TK students can attend Pacific Preschool in the morning until 11:20.
 Families pay tuition or qualify for free state-subsidized preschool.

-The team is excited to bring their shared early childhood teaching experience to Pacific.
-Pablo has three years of teaching experience and, having taught in outdoor and nature-based settings, is eager to explore Pacific’s learning garden with the kids.
-Rachel, with four years of classroom teaching experience, is looking forward to bringing their love of art and material exploration into the classroom for their second year teaching at Pacific.
+This is Pablo’s second year at Pacific and fourth overall as an early educator.
+Pablo has taught in nature-based and dual language settings before, and is excited to keep exploring Pacific’s learning garden and sharing his love of language(s) with the kids.
+Rachel, with six years of classroom teaching experience, is looking forward to bringing their love of art and material exploration into the classroom for their third year teaching at Pacific.

 Our Transitional Kindergarten classroom fosters a creative and joyful environment in which students bridge their preschool experience and future kindergarten learning.
 The play-based, emergent curriculum centers on children’s interest and discovery.
 We believe that children are naturally curious about their world.